Agoric/documentation/main/reference/zoe-api/ratio-math.md

 *right* must also be identical.
 If either of these conditions aren't met, then no **Ratio** is returned and an error is thrown instead.

-If the *denominator* values aren't identical, then both ratios are multiplied by the lowest common denominator, and then *right* is subtracted from *left*.
+If the *denominator* values aren't identical, then both **Ratios** are multiplied by the lowest common denominator, and then *right* is subtracted from *left*.

 For example: